-Individual Enrichment Program (IEP) - The Individual Enrichment Program consists of support services designed to assist students who might be poorly prepared to meet the demands of college.
-Applicants to the IEP freshman class are evaluated through a careful examination of high school records, SATs, participation in extra-curricular activities, and interpersonal skills.
-A minimum high school grade point average of 2.0 is required to be considered for IEP.
-An IEP application must be submitted in addition to the Massachusetts College of Liberal Arts admissions application.
+Individual Enrichment Program (IEP) - The Individual Enrichment Program consists of support services designed to assist students who might be unprepared to meet the demands of college.
+Applicants to this program are evaluated through a careful examination of high school records, standardized test scores, participation in extra-curricular activities, and interpersonal skills.
+A minimum high school grade point average of 2.0 is required to be considered for this program.
+A separate application must be submitted in addition to the Massachusetts College of Liberal Arts admissions application.

-The Individual Enrichment Program is a required four-week residential summer seminar for qualifying students.
+The Individual Enrichment Program requires a four-week residential summer seminar.
 The summer seminar offers courses in learning strategies: reading and study skills, Writing for College, Individual Enrichment Seminar, Mathematics for College, and Concepts in College Mathematics.
-Courses are offered at no cost to students.
+The program is offered at no cost to students.

 Early Action Program - Qualified students are encouraged to apply to the College for Early Action (a non-binding decision).
-Students must submit their admissions application, high school transcripts, and SAT scores by December 1 to be evaluated for the next fall semester.
+Students must submit their admissions application, high school transcripts, and standardized test scores by December 1 to be evaluated for the next fall semester.